IA STUDIO Research Programme

 • optical surface profilometry

-Development of reproducible research workflows that integrate digital and computational tools while maintaining a clear evidential hierarchy.
+Development of reproducible workflows that integrate documentation, laboratory measurement, and structured interpretive support while maintaining a clear evidential hierarchy.

 Within the IA STUDIO Hybrid Reasoning Framework:

-• laboratory measurement provides the primary evidential constraint
+• independently produced laboratory measurements remain the primary evidential constraint

 Current Case Study